RaduBratan/Uni-DB-project/README.md

-This is my submission for the 2022 Databases course's project at UniBuc FMI.
+This is a project I created for my Databases class at UniBuc FMI.